Deutsch: ISO 14001 / Español: ISO 14001 / Português: ISO 14001 / Français: ISO 14001 / Italiano: ISO 14001

 ISO 14001 helps organisations identify and control the environmental impacts of their activities, products, or services, and improve their environmental performance continually.
 It also ensures that companies comply with relevant laws and regulations, thus reducing the risk of legal penalties and enhancing their reputation among customers and stakeholders.

 While ISO 14001 is primarily focused on environmental management, it aligns well with quality management principles by promoting efficiency, reducing waste, and enhancing overall organisational performance.
-Many companies integrate ISO 14001 with ISO 9001 (Quality Management System) to streamline their management processes and achieve a holistic approach to sustainability and quality.
+Many companies integrate ISO 14001 with ISO 9001 (Quality Management System) to streamline their management processes and achieve a holistic approach to Sustainability and quality.

 Application Areas